Trusted WordPress tutorials, when you need them most.

 Pros of MemberMouse:

-• You can sell paywall subscriptions and physical products.
+• You can sell both paywall subscriptions and physical products from one platform.

-• The plugin connects with your favorite email marketing services and payment gateways.
+• The plugin connects with popular email marketing services and payment gateways.

-• You can embed the login form on just about any page on your site, such as your home page, landing page, or other pages.
+• You can embed the login form anywhere on your site, such as on a landing page.

 Cons of MemberMouse:

 Why We Recommend MemberMouse: Due to its advanced features, we recommend MemberMouse for larger and enterprise-level companies.
-It’s good for creating paywalls, membership sites, and physical product sales.
+It’s great for creating paywalls, managing membership sites, and handling physical product sales.

 Pricing: MemberMouse starts from $149.50 per year